 Restriction of recombinant Ad plasmid DNA with Pac I should yield a large fragment of ~30 kb, and a smaller fragment of either 3.0 kb (if recombination took place between the left arms) or 4.5 kb (if recombination took place at the origins of replication).
 Uncut recombinants will give a large smear at the top of the gel very close to the wells (and often have a smaller band that runs just below 23 kb).
 Potential recombinants may be difficult to identify (in some instances you can only visualize the 30 kb band) if the quality or yield of the miniprep is low.
 If this is the case, prepare DNA from a greater volume of culture with a procedure adapted for purification of large plasmids or cosmids.
-More than 20% of the colonies should contain a recombinant plasmid close to 40 kb.
-There are often faint background bands in BJ5183 minipreps.
-If the PREDOMINANT bands are the expected sizes, redigest potential recombinants prepared from XL10-Gold cells.
-If after that second preparation there are still bands that are unaccounted for, discard the clone.
-For this reason it is recommended that more than one potential recombinant be amplified in XL10-Gold cells.

-Note Remember to reserve a small amount of each recombinant Ad plasmid DNA sample for transforming in the subsequent protocol.
+Note Remember to reserve a small amount of each recombinant Ad plasmid DNA miniprep sample for transformation in the subsequent protocol.